duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 TuflowModel is the main 'glue' that pulls all of the other components together.
 ControlFile is the main container for the data.
-It stores all of the parts of control files in two iterator classes: PartHolder and LogicHolder.
+It stores all of the parts of control files in two iterator classes:

+   - PartHolder
+   - LogicHolder

 The actual data is all stored in classes that extend the TuflowPart interface.

 It all looks a little bit like this slightly simplified diagram: